In a dramatic moment, Rob reveals to have been Bob all the time; he was just pulling an act to fool his enemies into making them think he was dead.

 Alternatively, Rob seems to be similar to Bob in many ways, but Character Development goes quickly enough to make Rob less like Bob.

-Double Subverted: ...However, Rob doesn't know that such claim is only partially truth, because he's a clone with the memories and personality of the late Bob, which means the original was Killed Off for Real.
+Double Subverted: ...However, Rob doesn't know that that claim is only partially true, because he's a clone with the memories and personality of the late Bob, which means the original was Killed Off for Real.

 Averted: While Rob now covers Bob's role, he's different enough that no one can establish a true parallel between the two of them.